-Governor’s Office – News Release – Gov. Ige forms Dual-Status Command to streamline military response to Kilauea eruptionPosted on May 16, 2018 in Latest News, Press Releases
+Governor’s Office – News Release – Gov. Ige forms Dual-Status Command to streamline military response to Kilauea eruptionPosted on May 16, 2018 in Latest Department News, Office of the Governor Press Releases

 Honolulu – Gov. David Y. Ige has announced the formation of a Dual-Status Command, Joint Task Force 50 (JTF) in response to the Kilauea lava flow on Hawai‘i Island.
 Gov. Ige’s formal request to appoint Brig.
 Gen. Kenneth Hara was submitted on Tuesday, May 15 and approved by Secretary of Defense James N. Mattis earlier today.